The Devils (Abercrombie novel)

 The Devils is a 2025 grimdark fantasy novel by Joe Abercrombie.
 It is his first novel since the completion of the Age of Madness trilogy in 2021, and his first novel outside the First Law universe since 2015.
 The book follows a monk, cursed knight, pirate, werewolf, vampire, magician, and elf who are tasked by the church to escort a former thief to Troy, where she is heir to the throne.
 It appeared on the New York Times and Sunday Times bestseller lists.
-An audiobook read by Steven Pacey was released alongside the print version.
+The audiobook, read by Steven Pacey, won an AudioFile Earphones Award.
 James Cameron purchased rights to a film adaptation.